-Elle Fanning Suffers Wardrobe Malfunction When Gust of Wind Blows Up Dress
+Elle Fanning Brilliantly Recovered From a Wardrobe Malfunction

 MORE: Former Blonde Elle Fanning Shows Off New Pink Hair on Instagram

-It’s entirely possible that the whole mishap was concocted for the movie, which kudos to Fanning for her natural reaction.
-But it’s also likely that mother nature wasn’t on the Fanning’s side.
-Either way, when you’re a critic-favorite actress like Fanning, a tiny peek at your underwear is NBD in the long run.
+It’s entirely possible that the whole mishap was concocted for the movie, in which case, kudos to Fanning for her natural reaction.
+But it’s also likely that Mother Nature got the best of her in the moment.
+Either way, when you’re a critic’s favorite actress like Fanning, a tiny peek at your underwear is NBD in the long run.